 Focus on keeping your blood sugar balanced by eating a protein, a good-quality fat, and a healthy carbohydrate (such as a whole grain) at every meal, along with ample amounts of green vegetables daily.
 Snacks should be high quality and protein-rich.
 Eat regularly to avoid drastic blood sugar fluctuations, and avoid sugar, white flour products, and excessive intake of starchy foods, as well as all juices, sodas, and other sweetened drinks.

-We owe it to our kids to give them every chance they can get to start life out with optimal health.
-It is clear that optimal health begins before birth and sets the template for health throughout life.
+t is clear that optimal health begins before birth and sets the template for health throughout life.
 I know that pregnancy can be an overwhelming time.
-These 5 steps are actually quite simple when you make them a way of life.
+These five steps are actually quite simple when you make them a way of life.
 And when continued beyond pregnancy you are raising your family with the best kind of insurance policy: good health.